XZot1K/SimplePortals/README.md

 4. Everything should be all set.
 As a test, call the getSimplePortals() method from your Main class and you will be able to access the Manager class!

 ***
-I currently use DedicatedMC as the official ZotWare testing server.
+DedicatedMC is used as the official ZotWare testing server.
 If you need something powerful in terms of hardware without digging a hole in your pocket give them a shot and let me know how you like them!
 [![image](https://imgur.com/oqEKWO3.png)](https://dedimc.promo/XZot1K)